Policy & Strategy

 Use the Intelligence Dashboard to track the July 1 changes alongside every funding cliff and policy development affecting California FQHCs.

 Five moving parts is a lot to hold in your head at once.
-Here's everything that changes on (or near) July 1, 2026 in a single before/after view, so you can hand it to your leadership team and your billers without re-explaining each piece.
+Here's what still belongs in the July 2026 operating view, and what now belongs in the 2027 planning lane, so you can hand the distinction to leadership without re-explaining each piece.

 |---|---|---|